-The Law Library offers Research Certificate Seminars for C|M|LAW students.
-Presented by our team of research librarians, the Seminars discuss resources critical to successful legal practice and scholarly writing, as well as focus on research skills law firms and courts are seeking when hiring associates and clerks.
-Hands-on research exercises are often included in the Seminars.
+Law Library Legal Research Seminars are for C|M|LAW students, including our MLS and LLM students.
+Presented by our team of Research Librarians, the Seminars discuss resources critical to successful legal practice and scholarly writing, as well as focus on research skills law firms and courts are seeking when hiring associates and clerks.

-C|M|LAW students do not need to register in order to take a Seminar – simply come to the Seminar(s) you want to attend.
-Attendance is taken at each Seminar, to be sure students are credited points as they earn them.
+Online Law Library Legal Research Seminars are available via Westlaw’s TWEN platform, and you can complete them at your convenience.
+You do not need to register to attend a live Seminar – simply come to the Seminar you want to attend.
+We take attendance at each live Seminar, to be sure you are credited points.